 In this chapter we have described how our emission inventories are categorized into Stationary Sources, Area-Wide Sources, Mobile Sources and Natural Sources.
-The emphasis in the 2010 Plan is on the ozone precursors of ROC and NO_x .
+The emphasis in the 2010 Plan is on the ozone precursors of ROC and $NO_x$ .
 We have also discussed the development of the 2007 Annual Emission Inventory and Planning Emission Inventory for both Santa Barbara County and the Outer Continental Shelf.
 These inventories provide the foundation for this plan and are key elements to calculating emission reductions attributable to control measures and for forecasting future emission inventories for 2020 and 2030.

 In Santa Barbara County, the largest contribution of ROC emissions is from natural sources in the Annual Emission Inventory and from on-road motor vehicles in the Planning Emission Inventory.
-Santa Barbara County NO_x emissions for both inventories are mostly from on-road motor vehicles and other mobile sources, such as trains and off-road equipment.
-The most significant source of NO_x emissions in both the Annual Emission Inventory and the Planning Emission Inventory for the Outer Continental Shelf is from sources in the other mobile sources category, with a majority of these emissions from international maritime shipping activities.
-The largest contributor of ROC emissions to the total Outer Continental Shelf Annual Emission Inventory is natural sources, while other mobile sources comprise the largest fraction of Outer Continental Shelf ROC emissions in the Planning Emission Inventory.
+Santa Barbara County $NO_x$ emissions for both inventories are mostly from on-road motor vehicles and other mobile sources, such as trains and off-road equipment.
+The most significant source of ROC and $NO_x$ emissions in both the Annual Emission Inventory and the Planning Emission Inventory for the Outer Continental Shelf is from sources in the other mobile sources category, with a majority of these emissions from international maritime shipping activities.